 Cultural heritage of Serbia includes but is not limited to movable and immovable cultural property, including historic and cultural monuments, sites and architecture, whether religious or secular; archaeological sites and artifacts; works of art; manuscripts, books and other objects of artistic, historical or archaeological interest; traditional cultural property; as well as scientific collections and important collections of books or archives and the buildings that house them such as museums, libraries, archives, or other depositories.
 The history of peoples on the Serbian soil has been turbulent from the times immemorial and has left countless traces, primordial words, wise sayings, customs, beliefs, traditions, legends, myths, poetry, vernacular architecture and landmarks that shaped it.
 Lepenski Vir in Djerdap Gorge on the Danube River had permanent settlements as early as the 6th millennium B.C.
-Neolithic archaeological sites have been known as the cultures of Starčevo and Vinča.
-There is unbroken continuity here: Sarmatians, Ants, Iazyges, Roxolans, Illiryans, Tracians, Greeks, Romans, Byzantines… In Gomolava archaeological site, on the bank of the Sava River (Srem county in Vojvodina), there is evidence of the continuity of cultures, from about 5000 years BC till the 16th century.
+Neolithic archaeological sites have been known as the cultures of Starčevo and Vinča. his book “The mysteries of the Danube Civilization” Harald Haarmann proves that the Balkans were inhabited by the civilization that developed the first written language.
+Haarmann calls this culture “Old European”.
+Vinča is the first civilization in World located in the town of Vinča itself was just one of several metropolises, with others at Divostin, Potporanj, Selevac, Pločnik and Predionica… There is unbroken continuity of the ancient civilizations here: Serbs, Sarmatians, Ants, Iazyges, Roxolans, Illiryans, Tracians, Greeks, Romans, Byzantines… In Gomolava archaeological site, on the bank of the Sava River (Srem county in Vojvodina), there is evidence of the continuity of cultures, from about 5000 years BC till the 16th century.
 Most important are antiquities from the town of Sirmium, nowadays Sremska Mitrovica.